shubhamataghare/Delicious-Pizza-Sales-Analysis-Using-Power-BI/README.md

-# Power-BI-Projects
+#Delicious Pizza Sales Analysis Dashboard

-Delicious Pizza Dashboard Insights Summary:
+Insights Summary:

 ﻿At $17,168, Hot Pepperoni Feast had the highest Sales Amount and was 156.09% higher than Meatzaa, which had the lowest Sales Amount at $6,704.﻿﻿
 ﻿﻿